israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 #### Method Binding

 A method is not bound to the object that it is a method of.
-Specifically, `this` is not fixed in a method,  i.e., this does not necessarily refer to an object containing the method.
+Specifically, `this` is not fixed in a method,  i.e., `this` does not necessarily refer to an object containing the method. `this` is instead "passed" by the function call.